Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 <img src="https://github.com/Slowlor1ss/2D-Shooter-MachineLearning/blob/main/source/Media/ShootingMessy.gif?raw=true" width="50%" height="50%"><br>
 </p>

-As training 50 agents at once shooting is a bit messy to look at i have also taken the best agent out of one of the generations.<br>
+As training 50 agents at once shooting is a bit messy to look at, I have also taken the best agent out of one of the generations.<br>
 Here we can see that the agent already learned to shoot at the enemy, only it does not know when to stop shooting <br>
 and when there no enemy nearby it will also start shooting at random.<br>